Mach-Finance/contracts/audit/brief.md

 Mach Finance is a Compound v2 fork with few changes highlighted here:
 1. Supply caps for `cToken`
-2. Upgradeable Price Oracle Aggregator that consists of Pyth & Band oracles
+2. Upgradeable Price Oracle Aggregator that consists of Pyth & API3 oracles
 3. `block.timestamp` instead of `block.number` when modelling interest rates
 4. Extract out accrual & distribution that was previously in `Comptroller` to external `Distributor` contract
 5. `mintAsCollateral` function that mints & enables the asset as collateral